shira1008/DevLink/README.md

    - Users can comment on posts.

 4. **UI and State Management:**
-   - Built with React for a dynamic and responsive user interface.
+   - Built with React
-   - State management using Redux for a scalable and predictable state architecture.
+   - State management using Redux

 5. **Backend Technologies:**
    - Server-side logic built with Node.js and Express.